ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # Capsules {#capsule}

 This specification introduces the Capsule Protocol.
-The Capsule Protocol is a sequence of type-length-value tuples that allows endpoints to reliably communicate request-related information end-to-end on HTTP request streams, even in the presence of HTTP intermediaries.
+The Capsule Protocol is a sequence of type-length-value tuples that new HTTP Methods or new HTTP Upgrade Tokens can choose to use.
+It allows endpoints to reliably communicate request-related information end-to-end on HTTP request streams, even in the presence of HTTP intermediaries.
+The Capsule Protocol can be used to exchange HTTP Datagrams over versions of HTTP that do not support the QUIC DATAGRAM frame.

-## Capsule Protocol {#capsule-protocol}

 This specification defines the "data stream" of an HTTP request as the bidirectional stream of bytes that follow the headers in both directions.
 In HTTP/1.x, the data stream consists of all bytes on the connection that follow the blank line that concludes either the request header section, or the 2xx (Successful) response header section.
 In HTTP/2 and HTTP/3, the data stream of a given HTTP request consists of all bytes sent in DATA frames with the corresponding stream ID.
 The concept of a data stream is particularly relevant for methods such as CONNECT where there is no HTTP message content after the headers.

+Note that use of the Capsule Protocol is not required to use HTTP Datagrams.
+Definitions of new HTTP Methods or of new HTTP Upgrade Tokens can use HTTP Datagrams with their own data stream protocol.

+## Capsule Protocol {#capsule-protocol}

 Definitions of new HTTP Methods or of new HTTP Upgrade Tokens can state that their data stream uses the Capsule Protocol.
 If they do so, that means that the